D4rkSantana/web_server/README.md

-# web_server
+# webserver
-Repository intended for work on the web_serve project of the Ecole 42 São Paulo curriculum
+Repository intended for work on the webserve project of the Ecole 42 São Paulo curriculum